Best Baby Walkers of 2024, Tested & Reviewed

 Due to the injury risk, pediatricians have repeatedly called for their ban in the United States, and Canada banned baby walkers entirely in 2014.
 To ensure safety, make sure the baby walker is JPMA certified and exceeds ASTM testing standards, and always use it in accordance with the manufacturer's instructions.

-We have been testing baby walkers for over 10 years, and if we made our own version, here is what it would look like:
+We have been testing baby walkers for over 10 years, and if we made our own version, here are some of the key features it would have:

 ✔️ Rubber stoppers under the base.